Scottish people: Scots

 Lowland Scots, also known as Lallans or Doric, is a language of Germanic origin.
 It has its roots in Northern Middle English.
 After the wars of independence, the English used by Lowland Scots speakers evolved in a different direction from that of Modern English.
-Since 1424, this language, known to its speakers as Inglis, was used by the Scottish Parliament in its statutes.
+Since 1424, this language, known to its speakers as Inglis, was used by the Parliament of Scotland in its statutes.
 By the middle of the 15th century, the language's name had changed from Inglis to Scottis.
 The reformation, from 1560 onwards, saw the beginning of a decline in the use of Scots forms.
 With the establishment of the Protestant Presbyterian religion, and lacking a Scots translation of the Bible, they used the Geneva Edition.
 From that point on, God spoke English, not Scots.
 Scots continued to be used in official legal and court documents throughout the 18th century.
 However, due to the adoption of the southern standard by officialdom and the Education system the use of written Scots declined.
 Lowland Scots is still a popular spoken language with over 1.5 million Scots speakers in Scotland.
 Scots is used by about 30,000 Ulster Scots and is known in official circles as Ullans.
 In 1993, Ulster Scots was recognised, along with Scots, as a variety of the Scots language by the European Bureau for Lesser-Used Languages.